Ethan Brierley

-Ethan Craig Brierley (born 23 November 2003) is an English professional footballer who plays as a central midfielder for Exeter City, on loan from Premier League club Brentford.
+Ethan Craig Brierley (born 23 November 2003) is an English professional footballer who plays as a midfielder for EFL League One club Huddersfield Town.

 Early life

 Brierley was born in Rochdale.
 He attended Oulder Hill Community School in Rochdale.
-Brierley was a childhood Rochdale supporter, having attended matches from the age of three onwards.
+Brierley was a childhood Rochdale supporter, having attended matches from the age of three onwards and he also supports Manchester City.